xrdocs/software-management/_tutorials/2017-10-25-ios-xr-ztp-python-library-automated-provisioning-using-python.md

 In this tutorial we will introduce a brand new ZTP library that enables users to write ZTP scripts directly in python without having to create wrappers around the native bash utilities available to interact with IOS-XR CLI ( The bash utilities are explained here: ([ZTP bash utilties](https://xrdocs.github.io/software-management/tutorials/2016-08-26-working-with-ztp/#ztp-utilities))

-Further, we'll go a step further and write an exhaustive ZTP script in python that handles XR config replace, installation of packages in XR, spin up a docker container and install puppet - all on a dual RP NCS5500.
+Further, we'll go a step further and write an exhaustive ZTP script in python that handles:
+  * Installation of packages in XR : k9sec and mgbl RPMs
+  * IOS-XR config replace
+  * Spin up a docker container
+  * install puppet
+  * Set up a cron job
+  * All on a dual RP NCS5500 - so the ZTP script will do checkpointing of packages and files for us!

 **Let's get started!**
 {: .notice--success}